jtslade/satchmo-svn/satchmo/docs/satchmo-outline.rst

 -   Support for Authorize.net

-Models are currently in place to allow additional shipping and payment options as well as flexibly discount options.
+Models are currently in place to allow additional shipping and payment options as well as flexible discount options.

 Current Development Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~